![]() |

 Kaiser Wilhelm Monument (above left).
 You pass the Kaiser Wilhelm monument on the left between Bad Oeynhausen & Minden when heading to Berlin, on the right when heading to Amsterdam.
 Erected in 1892-96 it's one of Germany's national monuments.

-Osnabruck (above left)...
-Change here for trains to Hamburg & Scandinavia, see the illustrated guide to changing trains at Osnabruck.
+Osnabrück (above).
+Change here for trains to Hamburg & Scandinavia, see the illustrated guide to changing trains at Osnabrück.

-Hannover (above right).
+Hannover (not shown).
 A major stop with 14 busy modernised platforms.
-Change here for Intercity trains to Leipzig & Dresden, and regional trains to the Harz region.
+Change here for trains to Leipzig & Dresden, and regional trains to the Harz region.

-After swishing across the Netherlands and western Germany at up to 140km/h (87 mph) the train eventually joins the new high-speed line between Hanover and Berlin and accelerates up to 200km/h (125 mph).
+After swishing across the Netherlands and western Germany at up to 140km/h (87 mph) the train eventually joins the new high-speed line between Hanover and Berlin and accelerates up to 250 km/h (155 mph).

-Berlin...
+Berlin.
 Berlin's glass-and-steel Hauptbahnhof opened in 2006, a total contrast to Amsterdam, Centraal.
-Just 10 minutes walk from the Reichstag and 15 minutes from the Brandenburg Gate.
-See Berlin Hbf station information.
+Just 17 minutes walk past the Reichstag building to the Brandenburg Gate.
+Berlin Hbf station guide.

 Travel tips